Rohan-Singla/Character-Roulette/README.md

 Randomness-Js (https://github.com/randa-mu/randomness-js) – Used to request, verify, and derive randomness from the dcipher network, supported by the randomness-solidity contract

+## Deployed Contract

+**Address:** `0xYourDeployedContractAddressHere`

+---

+## Tools & Tech Stack

-Wagmi – React hooks for Ethereum wallet connection and contract interaction.
+- **Wagmi** – React hooks for Ethereum wallet connection and contract interaction

-ViEM – Ethereum JSON-RPC library for transaction and contract calls.
+- **ViEM** – Ethereum JSON-RPC library for transactions and contract calls

-Next.js – Frontend framework for building a reactive DApp interface.
+- **Next.js** – Frontend framework for building a reactive DApp

-Tailwind CSS – Styling framework for responsive UI components.
+- **Tailwind CSS** – Responsive UI styling

-Forge (Foundry) – Smart contract testing and deployment framework.
+- **Forge (Foundry)** – Smart contract testing and deployment framework

+---

-Key Features
+## Key Features

-Random Character Generation: Users can generate characters by sending a transaction; the randomness is handled on-chain.
+- **Random Character Generation:** Users can generate characters via on-chain randomness

-On-Chain Storage: Generated characters are securely stored in a smart contract per player address.
+- **On-Chain Storage:** Characters are stored securely in the contract per player

-Progress Feedback: Users see a live progress bar during character generation.
+- **Progress Feedback:** Live progress bar during generation

-Debugging Logs: All steps (transaction submission, confirmation, character generation) are logged for easier troubleshooting.
+- **Debugging Logs:** Logs for transaction submission, confirmation, and character generation

+---

-Upcoming Feature
+## Upcoming Feature

-Leaderboard: A global leaderboard showing top players based on the number or rarity of characters generated.
-(Work in progress)
+- **Leaderboard:** Global leaderboard showing top players based on number or rarity of characters (Work in progress)

+---

-How It Works
+## How It Works

-Player connects wallet to the DApp.
+1. Player connects wallet to the DApp

-Player sends a transaction to request a new character.
+2. Player sends a transaction to request a new character

-Transaction triggers a randomness request using Randomness SDK.
+3. Transaction triggers a randomness request via Randomness SDK

-The smart contract receives the randomness and assigns a character.
+4. Smart contract receives randomness and assigns a character

-The character is stored on-chain in the player's playerCharacters mapping.
+5. Character is stored on-chain in `playerCharacters` mapping

-Frontend polls the contract until the character is generated and updates the UI.
+6. Frontend polls the contract until character generation completes and updates UI

+---

-Contract Functions
+## Contract Functions

-requestCharacterWithDirectFunding(address player, uint32 callbackGasLimit) – Requests a random character by paying in native ETH.
+- `requestCharacterWithDirectFunding(address player, uint32 callbackGasLimit)` – Request a random character by paying native ETH

-requestCharacterWithSubscription(address player, uint32 callbackGasLimit) – Requests a random character using a subscription model.
+- `requestCharacterWithSubscription(address player, uint32 callbackGasLimit)` – Request a random character via subscription

-onRandomnessReceived(uint256 requestId, bytes32 randomness) – Internal function called by the randomness SDK to assign a character.
+- `onRandomnessReceived(uint256 requestId, bytes32 randomness)` – Internal function called by randomness SDK to assign character

-getCharacters(address player) – Returns all characters owned by the player.
+- `getCharacters(address player)` – Returns all characters owned by the player